Ashutoshnegi880/Role-Based-Access-Control/readme.md

 # Role-Based Access Control (RBAC) Blog Platform

 A secure blog application implementing **Role-Based Access Control (RBAC)**, where different users have different permissions (e.g., Admins and Users).
-Admins can create, update, delete blogs, while Users can only view them.
+Admins can create and delete blogs, while Users can only view them.

 The project uses:
 - **Node.js** with **Express.js** for backend